 Arashi shibori (ah-rah-she) Arashi shibori is also known as pole-wrapping shibori.

-The hangings below combine various shibori techniques and may include sashiko, quilting and beading.
+These are the newest pieces from October 2021 The hangings below combine various shibori techniques and may include sashiko, quilting and beading.

 White Shadow shibori is one of the most difficult and time-consuming shape-resist techniques.